-During 2009, credit spreads widened initially and then tightened substantially.
-This tightening of credit spreads caused the net unrealized losses on our securities and derivatives to decrease.
-One of the key drivers of the widening of credit spreads over the past several years has been the continued disruption and liquidity concerns throughout the credit markets.
+From mid-2007 through early 2009, credit spreads widened substantially.
+One of the key drivers of the widening of credit spreads over these years was the continued disruption and liquidity concerns throughout the credit markets.
 The severity and scope of the disruption intensified meaningfully during the fourth quarter of 2008 and the first quarter of 2009.
 In the latter part of 2009, credit spreads tightened substantially.
-Despite signs of moderate improvement, market conditions remain significantly challenging, could change rapidly, and we do not know how recent or future changes in market conditions will affect our business.
+This trend continued in 2010.
+This tightening of credit spreads caused the net unrealized losses on our securities and derivatives to decrease.
+Despite signs of meaningful improvement, market conditions remain challenging, could change rapidly, and we cannot predict how recent or future changes in market conditions will affect our business.